LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220326.md

 **Gdude**: Alright, thanks for that.
 For the Mappings Team, we have a new voice on the meeting landscape, I suppose. **NoComment**, would you like to talk about mappings?

 **NoComment**: Yes, hello.
 So mappings, basically we're looking for reviews on most PRs.
 But specifically #5, the rendering PR that **OroArmor** made.
-And other things, looking to rewrite ~~Mapture~~ and possibly integrate it into the mappings build scripts, though IDK exactly what's going on there.
+And other things, looking to rewrite ~~Mapture~~ and possibly integrate it into the mappings build scripts, though I don't know exactly what's going on there.
 As for snapshots leading up to 1.19, updating them is going quite well.
 Builds are coming out in relatively good time.
 I think the one we did for 20w12a was like 20 minutes, I think.
 Let me- Uh, I don't know when it was released, but it was reasonably quick.
 But yeah, other than that, that's all I got.

 **Gdude**: Alright, thanks for that. **LambdAurora**, would you like to talk about QSL some more?